awalker89/openxlsx/cran-comments.md

 ## Test environments
-* local Windows 7, R 3.3.2
+* local Windows 7, R 3.3.3
 * local ubuntu 16.10, R 3.3.2
 * win-builder (devel and release)

 ## R CMD check results
-On Windows there were no ERRORs, WARNINGs or NOTEs
+On Windows there were no ERRORs, WARNINGs.

+A NOTE on windows
+Possibly mis-spelled words in DESCRIPTION:
+  XLSX (3:29)
+  xlsx (13:48)

 On Ubuntu there were no ERRORs or WARNINGs.

 A NOTE on Ubuntu: